Face Off: Should students take notes on a tablet instead of paper in class?

 Amina Seyd argues that tablets offer organised, accessible note-taking with multimedia integration.
 Photo: Handout

-The debate between taking notes on a tablet versus traditional paper has become increasingly prevalent in the modern educational landscape.
-While both methods have their merits, there is a strong case for students to embrace the advantages of using a tablet for note-taking in class.
+There is debate concerning taking notes on a tablet versus traditional paper in the modern educational landscape.
+While both methods have merit, there is a strong case for students embracing a tablet for note-taking.

 Additionally, the ability to access all of their notes on a single device can help students stay better prepared and reduce the risk of losing important information.